MichaelCurrin/docsify-js-tutorial/docs/README.md

 That will work as a basic doc site if you start serving it now, but continue with the steps below so it is customized for your needs.

-See the _Docsify_ [Configuration](https://docsify.js.org/#/configuration) page for more detailed customization than covered in this tutorial.
-There are some useful things there in like adjusting the sidebar levels,  putting a logo in the sidebar or setting your root _README.md_ as your homepage.
-There is also a search bar you can add to site.

 ### 3. Configure homepage

 Edit the _docs/README.md_ homepage.
 Complete the `TODO` items, using the suggestions in this section.